cours-esilv/lab-git-ci-mchianale/questions.md

 A branch is :

-- B. A repository history line
+- B. A repository history line.

 ### Question 10